Want to ease the strain of changing diapers on a squirmy, (sometimes uncooperative) baby? Do so with these 16 changing table essentials.

 7. Wipe Warmer

-Using a wipe warmer can reduce some of your baby’s fussiness and discomfort during diaper changes since they’ll have a nice warm, mildly-damp wipe caressing their bum instead of an unexpectedly cold, wet wipe stroking across their bum.
+A wipe warmer can reduce your baby’s fussiness and discomfort during diaper changes since they’ll have nice warm, mildly-damp wipes caressing their bum instead of unexpectedly cold, wet wipes stroking across their bum.

 I noticed both my babies were much more comfortable when it came to dealing with warm wipes instead of cold.

 Every diaper change time can be a struggle, especially when diaper rash cream isn’t easily accessible.